Babur: Ruler of Central Asia

-As ruler of Fergana
+As Timurid ruler of Fergana

-In 1494, eleven-year-old Babur became the ruler of Fergana, in present-day Uzbekistan, after Umar Sheikh Mirza died "while tending pigeons in an ill-constructed dovecote that toppled into the ravine below the palace".
+In 1494, eleven-year-old Babur became the Timurid ruler of Fergana, in present-day Uzbekistan, after his father Umar Sheikh Mirza died "while tending pigeons in an ill-constructed dovecote that toppled into the ravine below the palace".
 During this time, two of his uncles from the neighbouring kingdoms, who were hostile to his father, and a group of nobles who wanted his younger brother Jahangir to be the ruler, threatened his succession to the throne.
 His uncles were relentless in their attempts to dislodge him from this position as well as from many of his other territorial possessions to come.
 Babur was able to secure his throne mainly because of help from his maternal grandmother, Aisan Daulat Begum, although there was also some luck involved.

 Most territories around his kingdom were ruled by his relatives, who were descendants of either Timur or Genghis Khan, and were constantly in conflict.
 At that time, rival princes were fighting over the city of Samarkand to the west, which was ruled by his paternal cousin.
 Babur had a great ambition to capture the city.
 In 1497, he besieged Samarkand for seven months before eventually gaining control over it.
 He was fifteen years old and for him the campaign was a huge achievement.
 Babur was able to hold the city despite desertions in his army, but he later fell seriously ill.
 Meanwhile, a rebellion back home, approximately 350 km away, amongst nobles who favoured his brother, robbed him of Fergana.
-As he was marching to recover it, he lost Samarkand to a rival prince, leaving him with neither.
+As he was marching to recover it, he left Samarkand to Sultan Mahmud Mirza, leaving him with neither territory in his possession.
 He had held Samarkand for 100 days, and he considered this defeat as his biggest loss, obsessing over it even later in his life after his conquests in India.